 Ten years after my journey through a book from every country in a year, UK publisher Vintage is bringing out a handsome paperback edition, complete with a new foreword in which I reflect on a decade of international literary exploration and the lifechanging project that has now become a lifelong quest.

 My second novel tells the story of an encounter between 87-year-old Kent coast resident Edie, who is in the early stages of dementia, and Jonah, a traumatised Malawian migrant hiding in her barn.
 It will be published by Renard Press in April 2023.
 You can preorder your copy here.

 Crossing Over is also available as an Audible Original audiobook, narrated by Adjoa Andoh.
 You can download your copy here.

-My novel Beside Myself was published worldwide in English by Bloomsbury in January 2016.
+My debut novel Beside Myself was published in English by Bloomsbury in 2016 and has since been translated into eight other languages.
 A literary psychological drama, it tells the story of a pair of identical twins who swap places in a childhood game, only for one of them to be trapped in a nightmare when the other refuses to change back.

-Here's what writers and book reviewers have already had to say about Beside Myself:
+Here’s a taste of what writers and book reviewers have said about Beside Myself:

 ‘A blisteringly clever novel about identity’

 ‘A compulsive, dark and strikingly well-written novel that grips from the first page until long after the last’